 The controversy over the Budget, however, has been enough to bring the NYT out of the woodwork, with a curious editorial which rather proves the point that, as we should avoid pontificating about US politics, Americans should avoid dabbling in ours.

 It also suggests that the europhiles have been pressing the alarm button, calling in every favour they can.
-Thus, as well as Myrtle and the higly lubricated Oborne, we are seeing an awful lot of panic attacks in the media.
+Thus, as well as Hannan and Oborne, we are seeing an awful lot of panic attacks in the media.

 This one in the NYT is a classic.
 It is telling us that, up to now, British euroscepticsm "did little lasting harm".
 But since the European debt crisis and recession, it notes, "there has been growing sentiment across the British political spectrum for leaving the European Union".

 "Leaving the union", says the worried paper, "would be a grave mistake, sacrificing Britain's best hopes for a brighter economic future to half-baked longing for the simpler days when the British ruled an empire and had less need for European trade".
 "There's plenty of time for pro-Europe leaders to make that case", it adds, but they must speak up.

 Then comes the "message from our sponsors": "Britain, as the Continent's third-largest economy after Germany and France, has had a crucial role in shaping European policy, pushing the bloc toward freer trade and away from political federalism".

 Not only that, we are told, "it has helped preserve the rights of others to opt out of unwanted initiatives like the euro.
 With decisions on fiscal policy, bank supervision and financial regulation likely to be made in the near future, Britain's voice is needed more than ever to protect British interests and larger European ones as well".